Marathon (series): Multiplayer

+Being a PvP extraction shooter, the 2026 title is entirely focused on multiplayer.

 Plot

 The Marathon series was among the first titles in the first-person genre to emphasize storytelling, which it accomplishes through the use of terminals within game levels.
 These wall-mounted computer interfaces allow the player not only to learn their mission objectives and the aspects of the level map but also to become acquainted with the characters in the story as well.
 This narrative approach could convey much more detail than the typically terse voice acting in Marathons contemporaries.

 Set in 2794, the first Marathon game places the player as a security officer aboard an enormous human starship called the U.E.S.C.
 Marathon, orbiting a colony on the planet Tau Ceti IV.
 The player must defend the ship and its inhabitants from a race of alien slavers called the Pfhor.
 As he fights against the invaders, he witnesses interactions among the three shipboard AIs (Leela, Durandal, and Tycho), and discovers that they are working against each other.
 Durandal has gone rampant and appears to be playing the humans against the Pfhor to further his own mysterious agenda, ultimately leading the S'pht, one of the races enslaved by the Pfhor, in a rebellion.

 In Marathon 2: Durandal, taking place seventeen years after the events of the first game, the AI named Durandal sends the player and an army of ex-colonists to search the ruins of Lh'owon, the S'pht homeworld.
 Lh'owon was once described as a paradise but is now a desert world due to the S'pht Clan Wars and the invasion by the Pfhor.
 The Pfhor are planning to attack Earth, and Durandal believes that something found on Lh'owon may stall their advance.
 Marathon 2 added elements to the series such as a Lh'owon-native species known as F'lickta, the mention of an ancient and mysterious race of advanced aliens called the Jjaro, and a clan of S'pht that avoided enslavement by the Pfhor: the S'pht'Kr.
 At the climax of the game, the player activates Thoth, an ancient Jjaro AI.
 Thoth then contacts the S'pht'Kr, who in turn destroy the Pfhor armada; in revenge, the Pfhor deploy a weapon that causes the planet's sun to "go nova."